Longest Substring Without Repeating Characters

 Initialize a dictionary/map,

-variable to store the maximum length encountered.Iterate over each character in
+startpointer to mark the start index of the current substring and amax_lenvariable to store the maximum length encountered.Iterate over each character in

-.If the current character is already present within the current window (i.e., its index is greater than or equal to the
+s.If the current character is already present within the current window (i.e., its index is greater than or equal to the

-pointer to the index right after the previous occurrence of the character.
+start), update thestartpointer to the index right after the previous occurrence of the character.
 This slides the window to the right, excluding the repeating character and any characters before it.Update the

-dictionary with the current index of the character, marking its most recent occurrence.Calculate the length of the current substring by subtracting
+last_seendictionary with the current index of the character, marking its most recent occurrence.Calculate the length of the current substring by subtracting

-from the current index and add 1.Update the
+startfrom the current index and add 1.Update the

-variable if the current substring length is greater than the previous maximum length encountered.After the iteration, return the value of
+max_lenvariable if the current substring length is greater than the previous maximum length encountered.After the iteration, return the value of

 In Python